dhabersack/islovely.co/_newsletters/2020-03-18-staying-sane-in-the-homeoffice.md

 ---
 title: "Staying sane in the homeoffice"
-excerpt: "Separate “work” and “home” when working from home to not go crazy during quarantine."
+excerpt: "Separate “work” and “home” when working from home to not go crazy during quarantine.
+Take breaks and talk to other people, as you would in an office."
 issue: 28
 ---
 Many of us find ourselves working from home right now.
 I am one week into this experiment, which might last another two months or more.
 I have worked from home before, but usually no more than a day at a time.
 Working with a fully distributed team for several weeks feels very different already.